dreamland THAILAND

 A jewel of biodiversity

-Khao Sok National Park in the south of Thailand is one of the most most beautiful and popular national parks in the country.
-Covered by tropical rainforest with a great diversity of flora and fauna, the park is a real natural wonder.
-Its bizarre karst rocks and emerald green lakes are characteristic.
-The centerpiece is the Khao Sok Lakealso known as Cheow Lan Lake, a huge reservoir surrounded by spectacular limestone formations that rise steeply out of the water.
+Khao Sok National Park in the south of Thailand is one of the most beautiful and popular national parks in the country.
+Covered by tropical rainforest with a great diversity of flora and fauna, the park is a true natural wonder.
+Its bizarre karst rocks and emerald green lakes are characteristic of the park.
+The centerpiece is Khao Sok Lake, also known as Cheow Lan Lake, a huge reservoir surrounded by spectacular limestone formations that rise steeply out of the water.
 The park also offers plenty of other attractions worth discovering, such as wildlife, viewpoints, waterfalls, hiking trails, caves and the Sok River.

-One highlight that you should definitely plan for is the Overnight stay in the floating bungalows directly on the lake.
+A highlight that you should definitely plan for is an overnight stay in the floating bungalows directly on the lake.
 From the raft houses, you can visit caves, viewpoints and limestone hills and reach interesting hiking trails.
-Kayaking between the limestone hills in the morning fog is definitely a must.
+Kayaking between the limestone hills in the morning mist is definitely a must.

 In addition to Khao Sok Lake, the park itself is a paradise for hikers and animal lovers.
-On the trails through the rainforest, you can see exotic plants such as giant bamboos or even the rare Rafflesia flower discover.
-With a bit of luck, you'll come across Gibbons, hornbills or even wild elephants.
-You can also get close to 400 bird species and over 90 reptile species observe.
-If you would like to learn more about this unique ecosystem, you can book guided tours with local rangers.
+On the trails through the rainforest, you can discover exotic plants such as giant bamboos or even the rare Rafflesia flower.
+With a bit of luck, you may encounter gibbons, hornbills or even wild elephants.
+You can also observe almost 400 bird species and over 90 reptile species in the park.
+If you would like to find out more about this unique ecosystem, you can book guided tours with local rangers.

 It is best to plan 2-3 days to visit this green paradise and experience this wild and beautiful place, both on land and on the water.